biraj-outspeed/ollama-vs-vllm/README.md

 Our end objective is this:
 - Fast as fuck cold start for autoscaling
-- Low-latency: very low TTFT & delay between tokens for realtime apps
+- Low-latency inference: very low TTFT & delay between tokens for realtime apps

 I've run the following experiments: